PipedreamHQ/pipedream/docs/docs/workflows/steps/triggers/README.md

 When you send JSON in the HTTP payload, or when JSON data is sent in the payload from a webhook provider, **Pipedream converts that JSON to its equivalent JavaScript object**.
 The trigger data can be referenced using either `event` or the `steps` object.

-You can confirm this JSON to JavaScript object conversion occurred by examining the `event.inferred_body_type` property.
-If this is JSON, we correctly recognized the payload as such, and converted `event.body` to an object accordingly.

 In the [Inspector](/workflows/events/inspect/), we present `event.body` cleanly, indenting nested properties, to make the payload easy to read.
 Since `event.body` is a JavaScript object, it's easy to reference and manipulate properties of the payload using dot-notation.

 ### How Pipedream handles `multipart/form-data`